Combined-cycle natural gas power plant

-The turbines are manufactured at GE’s Greenville facility in South Carolina, the generators in Schenectady facility in New York, and the control system is developed at Salem facility in Virginia.
+The turbines are manufactured at GE’s Greenville facility in South Carolina, the generators in the Schenectady facility in New York and the control system is developed at the Salem facility in Virginia.

 The project gained approval from LCRA in April 2011 and received air permits from the Texas Commission on Environmental Quality and the US Environmental Protection Agency in November of the same year.

 The decommissioning of the old power plant began with its generating unit going offline in September 2013.
 Demolition works began at the old plant in May 2014 and full decommissioning is expected in 2015.

 Fluor was awarded the turnkey engineering, procurement and construction (EPC) contract for the replacement project in November 2011.

 GE is the turbine supplier for the new CCGT plant and is also providing installation, commissioning and technical assistance services to Fluor.